Starting a Business is the New “New Job”

 And so the purpose of this series is to help you start your own business.
 As a side project or a full time gig.
 To give you options beyond what others ever could.
 And… I hope, to let you hit new levels of joy in the chart of your own career.

-Each article, starting with the one below, will cover a new topic in helping you start your own business – be it part time solopreneur working from home in your pajamas or the next Facebook.
+Each article will cover a new topic in helping you start your own business – be it part time solopreneur working from home in your pajamas or the next Facebook.
 I’ll share what I’ve learned from helping hundreds of entrepreneurs before you, as well as my own still-in-progress journey.

 Let’s start with the #1 question on anyone’s mind who ever wanted to start their own business…